 The definition of "investment income" must be interpreted within the context of section 12E(4)(a)(iii) because that provision provides that not more than 20% of the total receipts and accruals (other than those of a capital nature) and capital gains may consist of investment income and income from the rendering of a personal service.
-"Consists" means to "be composed or made up of"18 and therefore for an amount to be investment income it must first have been included in the qualifying entity's total receipts and accruals (other than those of a capital nature) or capital gains.
+"Consist" means to "be composed or made up of"20 and therefore for an amount to be investment income it must first have been included in the qualifying entity's total receipts and accruals (other than those of a capital nature) or capital gains.

-For example, if a qualifying entity had gross income of R400 and also disposed of shares held on capital account with a base cost of R90 for R120, section 12E(4)(a)(iii) requires that not more than 20% of R430 (R400 receipt of a revenue nature plus the capital gain of R30) may consist of investment income and income from rendering a personal service.
-Under paragraph (iii) of the definition of investment income "proceeds" must be interpreted to refer to the capital gain of R30
+For example, if a qualifying entity had gross income of R400 and also disposed of shares held on capital account with a base cost of R90 for R120, section 12E(4)(a)(iii) requires that not more than 20% of R430 (gross income of R400 plus the capital gain of R30) may consist of investment income and income from rendering a personal service.
+Under paragraph (iii) of the definition of investment income "proceeds" must be interpreted to refer to the capital gain of R30 because that is the amount which has been included in the total of R430 in respect of the disposal of financial instruments held for investment purposes (that is on capital account as opposed to being held for trading or revenue purposes).

-16 Section 24J deals with the incurral and accrual of interest.

-17 Section 24K deals with the incurral and accrual of amounts in respect of interest rate agreements.

-18 www.oxforddictionaries.com/definition/english/consist [Accessed 7 January 2016].

-because that is the amount which has been included in the total of R430 in respect of the disposal of financial instruments held for investment purposes (that is on capital account as opposed to being held for trading or revenue purposes).
 The gain of R30, and not the full proceeds of R120, was included in the total of R430.

+Section 24J deals with the incurral and accrual of interest.

+19 Section 24K deals with the incurral and accrual of amounts in respect of interest rate agreements.

+www.oxforddictionaries.com/definition/english/consist [Accessed 25 July 2016].

-Therefore, R30 investment income / R430 × 100 = 6,98% and the limitation has not been exceeded.
+Therefore, R30 investment income / R430 \times 100 = 6,98% and the limitation has not been exceeded.
 If the shares had been held on revenue account then the total under section 12E(4)(a)(iii) would be R520 (R400 + R120) and investment income would be R120.
-Therefore, R120 / R520 × 100 = 23,08% and the limitation would have been exceeded with the result that the qualifying entity could not qualify as an SBC even if all the other requirements under section 12E(4)(a) were met.
+Therefore, R120 / R520 \times 100 = 23,08% and the limitation would have been exceeded with the result that the qualifying entity could not qualify as an SBC even if all the other requirements under section 12E(4)(a) were met.